 We are also working on client’s transition to CI solutions.
 The Polish company – Dalia – decided to take such step.

 Another project that is being developed, is a web application for an online store, built using Angular tools in RWD and PWA technology.
 The logic of these works boils down to making the storefronts independent of the server part.
 The aim of the activities is to increase the client’s positive experience by improving the efficiency of the system and enabling the easier introduction of new mechanisms.
 The web application is also built based on the Continuous Integration method.

 In the first quarter, the company’s “hall of fame” expanded by two positions.
 The first of these was the nomination in the Mobile Trends Awards competition in the “m-commerce” category for a mobile application, created for the R-GOL.com brand.

 In addition, at the beginning of March, Inc. Magazine published a ranking of 5000 fastest-growing private companies in Europe.
 In this year’s ranking, i-systems was listed for the first time, with a growth rate of 183%.
 Details of the ranking can be found here.

-Should you not miss the summary of key actions on i-systems development, we invite you to subscribe to the newsletter.
+Should you not miss the quarter summaries of i-systems development, we invite you to subscribe to the newsletter.